 This is something that David Vandewal, a long time friend and collaborator of Simons’s spoke to us about last year.
 Of Simons’s early design process, he said:

 Well, it was really interesting because Raf was, at that time, really famous for that particular slim, skinny rock n roll guy, but then he didn’t stop with that concept.
 He kept conceptualizing all of these youth codes.
 When I was working with him, we were working from the opposite end, like maxi-volume, layering, and really a lot of research on the American culture codes of varsity jackets and high school, and even down to now what are very normal things in fashion.
 That was so absurd and unique back then and we sort of started exploring all that stuff.

-As a result, it appears that Abloh's Spring/Summer 2015 collection is quite dependent on a theme with which Raf Simons is so closely aligned.
-While there is hardly a legal issue in play here, as Simons doesn't have a monopoly on Nebraska sweatshirts, whether Abloh's sweatshirt represents inspiration or plain old imitation is up for debate.
+As a result, it appears that Abloh’s Spring/Summer 2015 collection is quite dependent on a theme with which Raf Simons is so closely aligned.
+While there is hardly a legal issue in play here, as Simons doesn’t have a monopoly on Nebraska sweatshirts, whether Abloh’s sweatshirt is the result of inspiration or plain old imitation is up for debate.